BAsh2365/Agentic_Data_pipeline_ML_Model_Economic_Data_FRED_Unemployement/README.md

 # Agentic_Data_pipeline_ML_Model
-Agentic API ingestion in Mage, followed by Data orchestration, Landing Zone in Databricks, Automated ML with Claude Code Reviews
+Agentic API ingestion in Mage, followed by Data orchestration, a landing zone in Databricks, and automated ML with Claude Code Reviews.

+Looking at economic data as it relates to unemployment.

 # Diagram